 Should I Use A Credit Card To Purchase A VPN?

 When discussing the topic of anonymity online, there are a lot of different factors at play.
-There’s your IP address to protect, your home address, your actual identity that can be tied back to your online activities.
+There’s your IP address to protect, your home address, and your actual identity that can be tied back to your online activities.
 All of these things are markers that major surveillance agencies and hackers alike try to use to identify and trace your browsing habits online, which can be dangerous for anyone who values their anonymity above all else.

 So what can be done to better protect your personal financial information from being picked up?
 Using alternative payment methods at checkout besides a standard credit card.
 Read our guide to buying a VPN with a credit card to find out everything you need about how to maintain the utmost level of privacy the next time you sign up for a new VPN online!